SAP/ui5-typescript/beta-statement.md

 1. Entities like "sap.m.BackgroundHelper" are currently declared as namespaces.
 However, they probably should rather be *named exports* of the respective library.
 We need to figure out why they are not and whether we can change that.

     * A change would mean that those entities need to be imported differently if used in application code.
+    * UPDATE: in 1.111 this has been fixed (without any noticeable impact on applications).

 1. The currently generated type definitions contain methods with optional parameters where occasionally more parameter combinations are allowed by the type definitions than actually supported by the runtime.
 This happens when the JSDoc is not very precise and additional constraints are only specified in the documentation full-text (or not at all...).